 Any lawyer can master the essentials of good typography.

-The first chapter, Why typography matters, explains what typography is and why you should care.
+The first chapter of this book, why typography matters, explains what typography is and why you should care.

 The next three chapters cover typographic rules.
 Type composition covers the symbols and characters available on the keyboard.
 Text formatting covers the appearance of characters and text, including a selection of font recommendations.
 Page layout covers the broader issues that surface when putting documents together.
 In each chapter, rather than grouping the rules into topics and subtopics, I’ve sequenced them roughly in order of difficulty, and grouped them into basic and advanced sets.